 Carefully copy edit the manuscript or have the manuscript copy-edited.
 Check figure, table, and appendix numbers and the citations and references given the revision made to the manuscript.

 I read through and copy-edited the entire manuscript.
-Given the changes made, I also checked and revised the figure, table, and appendix numbers and the citations and reference
+Given the changes made, I also checked and revised the figure, table, and appendix numbers and the citations and references.

 Acknowledge that this is a secondary analysis of existing data, citing the STEM-IE NSF grant number (1421198).